 Share classes

-Unlike the sole trader route, you can create various types of share classes – which provide different rights for shareholders depending on your needs.
+Unlike the sole trader route, you can create various types of share classes, which provide different rights for shareholders depending on your needs.

 Secure business name

-Once your company name has been registered at Companies House, it is legally protected.
 Although you can protect trademarks, there is no automatic protection for the identity of sole traderships.

 Distinct entity

-Your company is a distinct legal entity to that of its owners.
-This means it is easier to sell than an unincorporated business.
-It also makes it easier to make succession planning decisions for when you retire, or if you die.
+It also makes it easier to make succession planning decisions when you retire or die.

 Limited company disadvantages